Jakebobs/deploy-vue/VuePagesTutorial/step5/text.md

-# Deploying via Github actions
+# Deploying via GitHub Actions
 Create a new folder named `.github`, enter it and create a new folder named `workflows`

 ` mkdir .github `